Mural

 A mural is any piece of graphic artwork that is painted or applied directly to a wall, ceiling or other permanent substrate.
 Mural techniques include fresco, mosaic, graffiti and marouflage.

 Word mural in art

 The word mural is a Spanish adjective that is used to refer to what is attached to a wall.
 The term mural later became a noun.
-In art, the word mural began to be used at the beginning of the 20th century.
+In art, the word began to be used at the beginning of the 20th century.

 In 1906, Dr. Atl issued a manifesto calling for the development of a monumental public art movement in Mexico; he named it in Spanish pintura mural (English: wall painting).

 In ancient Roman times, a mural crown was given to the fighter who was first to scale the wall of a besieged town.
 "Mural" comes from the Latin muralis, meaning "wall painting".
+This word is related to murus, meaning "wall".